jawj/mostly-ormless/README.md

 **Field subsets**

-Unless you have very wide tables and/or very large values, it could be a [premature optimization](https://softwareengineering.stackexchange.com/questions/80084/is-premature-optimization-really-the-root-of-all-evil) to query only for a subset of fields.

-But if you need it, two conveniences are provided: (1) the `cols` function can take an array of column names, and simply spit them out quoted and comma-separated; and (2) there's a table-specific type helper `OnlyCols` that will narrow `Selectable` down to the columns included in such an array.
+Unless you have very wide tables and/or very large values, it might be a [premature optimization](https://softwareengineering.stackexchange.com/questions/80084/is-premature-optimization-really-the-root-of-all-evil) to query only a subset of fields.
+But if you need it, two conveniences are provided: (1) the `cols` function can take an array of column names, and simply spit them out quoted and comma-separated; and (2) there's a table-specific type helper `OnlyCols` that will narrow the appropriate `Selectable` down to the columns included in such an array.

 For example: